anmol-jasra/Content-Management-System/README.md

 # Content-Management-System
-This project is included in the udemy course PHP for Beginners - Become a PHP Master course url:- https://www.udemy.com/php-for-complete-beginners-includes-msql-object-oriented/ To run this app: create a MySQL database and import cms.sql edit includes/database.php to add database credentials
+This project is included in the udemy course PHP for Beginners - Become a PHP Master. course url:- https://www.udemy.com/php-for-complete-beginners-includes-msql-object-oriented/

+To run this app:
+create a MySQL database and import cms.sql edit includes/database.php to add database credentials